Blue plastic additive pellets in a white background

 Process and Lifespan of Plastics Made from Degradable Additives

-Degradable additives are mixed into plastic to change the properties of that plastic.
+Degradable additives are mixed into plastic to change its properties.
 The goal is to make the plastic degrade quickly under the right circumstances.

 The right mix of degradable additives can keep plastic from creating environmental problems, making it more sustainable.
 For example, oxo-degradable additives can help plastic break down in the presence of oxygen.